szabolcspeter/prometheus-setup/README.md

 # prometheus_setup
-This is a repo for containerising prometheus.
+This repo is about setting up Prometheus monitoring tool with docker compose.